alexandroid000/improv/moco_paper/moco_paper.md

 ![Examples of editor-simulator combinations possible in Improv.
 Note that Improv is entirely editor-agnostic (compiled when changes to file are saved).
-It is compatible with any ROS-compatible simulator and robot, though only message types for planar translation and rotation have been implemented so far.]()
+It is compatible with any ROS-compatible simulator and robot, though only message types for planar translation and rotation have been implemented so far.](/home/alli/common/figs/improv_gedit_gazebo.png)

 Domain-Specific Language Design
 ------------

 The base type of the *Improv* language is a movement.
 Movements are discretized and can be combined with each other in various ways, forming different